 Rwandans endured horrific genocide in the 1990s.
 Nevertheless, Rwanda's mountain tea production continues to thrive due to the strength of its people.
 Moved by the resilience of Rwandans' since first learning about the genocide, Sara had the opportunity to live in Rwanda in 2009.
 Sara's story is one of strength and inspiration.

-Tea in Rwanda's East African region is grown on large plantations and small farms and is becoming more accessible to tea drinkers around the world, thanks to tea entrepreneurs like Sara.
+Tea in Rwanda's East African region is grown on large plantations and small farms and is becoming more accessible to tea drinkers worldwide, thanks to tea entrepreneurs like Sara.

 Q. Can you briefly walk us through your story?
 How did you get started in the tea business?